epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

  - -h, --help            *show this help message and exit*
  - --version            *Print version info*
  - --json            *Print result as JSON in stdout*
- - --verbose            *Outputs verbose status messages*
+ - --verbose            *Output verbose status messages*
  - --limit LIMIT            *Limit news topics if this parameter provided*
  - --date DATE            *News from the specified day will be printed out.
 Format: YYYYMMDD*
  - --to-pdf PATH            *Create PDF file with news*
  - --to-html PATH            *Create HTML file with news*
- - --colorize            *Print news in colorized mode*
+ - --colorize            *Print news in colorized mode (not for json mode)*

 It is mandatory to specify date or/and source.
 If both are specified, then news will be searched by date and by source.